 In the summer, the bears are most likely found near wet meadows, along rivers, marsh edges, and wetland areas.
 They favor these areas because of the abundance of plants and grasses.

-Grizzly bears also have a liking for fruits such as blueberries and huckleberries, which they consume in large quantities.
+Grizzly bears also like fruits such as blueberries and huckleberries, which they consume in large quantities.

 The amount of food gradually dwindles, succumbing to frost.
 Bears that live on the coast tend to feed on the spawning salmon that provides them with much-needed proteins and fats.

-Grizzly bears are not avid hunters, but they can take down moose, bighorn sheep, elk, and deer.
+Grizzly bears are not avid hunters but can take down moose, bighorn sheep, elk, and deer.
 They will not risk injury by avoiding healthy adults.
 They will instead prefer to prey on small calves or injured animals.

 Grizzly bears wander through various habitats looking for carrion left by other animals.